The magnitude of categories of texts enriched by language models: Introduction

-Moreover, we extend the geometric perspective by computing a fundamental invariant of enriched categories---their \emph{magnitude}.
-Magnitude generalizes the cardinality of a set and the Euler characteristic of a topological space, and it can be regarded as the ``size'' of an enriched category \cite{Leinster2008, Leinster2013}.
-Lawvere \cite{lawvere73} observed that one can see a $([0,\infty],\geq,+,0)$-enriched category as a \emph{generalized metric space}, with a distance function that may be nonsymmetric and degenerate but still satisfies the triangle inequality.
-The computation of magnitude of ordinary metric spaces under this identification reveals rich connections with traditional invariants from integral geometry and geometric measure theory such as volume, capacity, dimension, and intrinsic volumes \cite{LeinsterMeckes}.
+It was remarked in \citep{ECTL2022} and \citep{GV2024} that one can alternatively enrich the category of strings over the extended non-negative reals $[0,\infty]$ by defining the hom-object between strings $x$ and $y$ to be $-\ln\pi(y|x)$. \citet{lawvere73} observed that one can see a $([0,\infty],\geq,+,0)$-enriched category as a \emph{generalized metric space} by interpreting the hom-objects as distances; the resulting distance function may be non-symmetric and degenerate but still satisfies the triangle inequality.
+In this article, we extend this geometric perspective by computing a fundamental invariant of enriched categories---their \emph{magnitude}.
+Magnitude generalizes the cardinality of a set and the Euler characteristic of a topological space, and it can be regarded as the ``size'' of an enriched category \citep{Leinster2008, Leinster2013}.
+The computation of magnitude of ordinary metric spaces seen as $[0,\infty]$-enriched categories reveals rich connections with traditional invariants from integral geometry and geometric measure theory such as volume, capacity, dimension, and intrinsic volumes \citep{LeinsterMeckes}.

-In this article, we study the generalized metric space $\mathcal M$ whose elements are strings $x,y,\ldots$ and whose pairwise distances are given by $d(x,y)=-\ln \pi(y|x)$.
-We use a novel combinatorial formula introduced by Vigneaux in the recent article \cite{vigneaux2024} to compute the M\"obius coefficients of $\mathcal M$, see Proposition \ref{prop:vigneaux}.
-Then we use these M\"obius coefficients to calculate the \emph{magnitude function} $f(t):= \Mag(t\mathcal M)$, for $t>0$.
-According to Proposition \ref{prop:expression_magnitude},
+In more detail, we study the generalized metric space $\mathcal M$ whose elements are strings $x,y,\ldots$ and whose distances are given by $d(x,y)=-\ln \pi(y|x)$.
+We use the approach introduced by \citet{rota1964}, later extended by \citet{LeinsterShulman2021}, to compute the M\"obius coefficients of $\mathcal M$ (see Proposition \ref{prop:vigneaux}).
+Then we use these M\"obius coefficients to calculate the \emph{magnitude function} $\Mag(t\mathcal M)$, for $t>0$.\\